Diamond Head Apts Ltd

 At least 5 listings explicitly describe a heated pool, using phrases like 'heated pool overlooking the ocean', 'heated saltwater swimming pool', and 'heated saltwater pool on property'.
 The consistency and specificity of 'heated' language across several independently written remarks provide strong evidence that the building’s pool is heated.

-Several listings specifically call out a saltwater (salt) pool on the property, providing strong evidence the pool is saltwater.
+Several remarks explicitly call out a saltwater pool (e.g., 'saltwater pool', 'heated saltwater pool'), providing direct evidence that the pool is salt water.

 Most recent MLS data (16 of 18 listings) list washer/dryer in the inclusions and historical confidence was high.
 Public remarks explicitly state "The unit includes a Washer and Dryer" in at least one listing; other remarks note "laundry on the premises," suggesting some mix, but the preponderance of listings indicate units with in‑unit laundry.